Breeder of third generation Minuet cats, the pride of cat lovers, and the kings and queens of the cat world.

 As for how we’re able to do it, my husband and I are retired.
 We have the time to dedicate to taking care of our cats, which are not any more than we can handle.

 In retrospect, if we were not retired, we would not be able to take on such an adventurous endeavor.
 I caution anyone interested in becoming a breeder to evaluate their time, budget, and inclination to keep a clean space for their cats before they jump into the business.
 Then be honest with yourself about your emotional level by thinking of the worst case scenario.
 How would it affect you?
-A final warning: If you feel you are capable of doing it, don’t do it without a mentor.
+A final warning: If you feel like you’re capable of doing it, don’t do it without a mentor.
 Contact TICA for assistance through their mentorship program.